Wounds from Injuries on the Western Front (Edexcel GCSE History): Revision Note

 Wound infection

-Anti-tetanus injections reduced the impact of tetanus
+Anti-tetanus injections reduced the impact of the disease

-There was no cure for gas gangrene and it could often kill a person within a day
+There was no cure for gas gangrene

 One British surgeon commented:

-"every gunshot wound…is more or less infected…at the moment of its infliction"
+"Every gunshot wound…is more or less infected…at the moment of its infliction"

 Head injuries

-Effects of Gas Attacks
+Effects of gas attacks

 Worked Example